Coquevas/PocketPriorityTags/README.md

 ## Authenticate

-The [Pocket API](http://getpocket.com/developer/) uses [OAuth like authentication](http://getpocket.com/developer/docs/authentication) but as the tool is conceived as a CLI —and that I'm lazy when coding dirty scripts for me— no OAuth redirect is possible so you'll need some extra work before to start using it.
+The [Pocket API](http://getpocket.com/developer/) uses [OAuth like authentication](http://getpocket.com/developer/docs/authentication) but as the tool is conceived as a CLI —and that I'm lazy when coding sleep deprivating dirty scripts for me— no OAuth redirect is possible so you'll need some extra work before to start using it.

 ### Get Consumer Key